All Episodes

 Why?

-There were people are in their car.
+People are in their car.

-Uh, you know, you can sit distant in a car and watch a movie.
+You know, you can sit distant in a car and watch a movie.

-They closed Michigan state parks and and parking.
+They closed Michigan state parks and parking.

-I mean, Draconian, I mean, it got so ridiculous there.
+I mean, draconian, I mean, it got so ridiculous there.

-I mean, and it still is.
+I mean, it still is.

-Now, one of the worst jobs outside of the New York area in the country was Michigan.
+And one of the worst jobs outside of the New York area in the country was Michigan.

-And like in California, and I see that Governor Newsom is he's listening.
+And like in California, and I see that Governor Newsom is, he's listening.

 He sees the crowds in Huntington Beach.